 Establishing good relationships with suppliers is a great way to keep your inventory under control.
 This way, your suppliers will be more willing to work with you to solve any problems related to your inventory management.

 Having good relationships with your suppliers will be very helpful.
-Minimum order quantities can often be negotiated.
+Manufacturers can negotiate minimum order quantities.
 Don’t be afraid to ask for a lower minimum so you don’t have to keep as much inventory.
-Find out how to negotiate with suppliers here.
+Managing relationships with suppliers is possible by adopting a supply chain management system.